(214) 390-7947 (Overseas Callers)

 01273 93 0514 (UK ), (02) 8006 6640 (Australia)

-Despite English being a daily language, a quality English education is nothing but a dream to many young Tanzanians, due to inadequate manpower and resources in rural and disadvantaged areas.
-With the tourism industry being one of the country’s most important economic sectors, fluency in English opens many doors for young people starting out their careers.
+Despite English being an essential language, a quality English education is nothing but a dream to many young Tanzanians, due to inadequate manpower and resources in rural and disadvantaged areas.
+With the tourism industry being one of the country’s most important economic sectors, fluency in English opens many doors for young people starting their careers.

-Thus, volunteers are badly needed to bridge this gap in resources and provide disadvantaged children with a fighting chance in the job market in the future.
-Through our Teach English Tanzania volunteer project, you will teach English to kids of all ages, and not only will you contribute greatly to improving the lives of the children, but also get a once in a lifetime experience yourself from travelling and working in this fantastic country.
+Thus, volunteers are needed to bridge this gap in resources and provide disadvantaged children with a fighting chance in the job market in the future.
+Through our Teaching English Tanzania volunteer project, you will teach English to kids of all ages, and not only will you contribute greatly to improving the lives of the children, but you will also get a once-in-a-lifetime experience from travelling and working in this fantastic country.

 Take a minute to complete the form and we will be in touch.